 This trusted multi-channel ethics hotline (https://alphaminresources.com/whistle-blowers-2/) is a key component of the integrity management strategy of ABM and its majority shareholder, AFM Resource Corp.
 It is an essential line of communication, providing a flow of information that promotes business sustainability by helping ABM to identify and rectify problems before they become larger.
 When employees and other third parties can blow the whistle on unethical conduct using an independent, professional service, it ensures Alphamin remains a responsible sustainable organisation in full legal compliance.

-b.
-External reports of issues, including legal redress
+a.
+External reports and media coverage of issues, including legal redress since 2022 have been integrated into the Grievance System.